TimeMagazineLabs/traveling_santa_problem/docs/data.md

 ### Children

 To get the number of children in each county by age, we need table "S0101: AGE AND SEX" from the American Community Survey, using the five-year 2012-2016 dataset.
-This table is included in [/sources](/sources) since it can't be programatically downloaded, but you can view it [here](https://factfinder.census.gov/bkmk/table/1.0/en/ACS/16_5YR/S0101/0100000US.05000.003).
+This table is included in the [sources](/sources) directory since it can't be programatically downloaded, but you can view it [here](https://factfinder.census.gov/bkmk/table/1.0/en/ACS/16_5YR/S0101/0100000US.05000.003).

 These files can be tedious to work with since you have to manually check that you're using the right fields, but the script will take care of that.
 Remember, we're going to reduce the total number of children to 90% based on [estimates of how many celebrate Christmas](http://www.pewresearch.org/fact-tank/2015/12/21/5-facts-about-christmas-in-america/).